 (8) Although the Director may exercise the powers conferred by subregulation (7) at any time in so far as that may be necessary in relation to any particular accident, or to any incident or other matter related to safety, no full audit of the practices of the network operator shall, unless the Minister otherwise authorises, be commenced within 9 months of the completion of the last preceding full audit, and the Director shall, on request by a network operator, specify when such an audit was last completed.

-(9) A network operator that —
+(9) A network operator must not —

-(a) supplies electricity in contravention of subregulation (1); or
+(a) supply electricity in contravention of subregulation (1); or

-(b) otherwise fails to comply with a requirement of —
+(b) otherwise contravene a requirement of —

-(i) this section; or
+(i) this regulation; or

-(ii) the system plan and policy statement, including any condition which may have been imposed in respect of the obligations of the network operator under subregulation (1), relating to any system of inspection approved by the Director under this section,
+(ii) the system plan and policy statement, including any condition which may have been imposed in respect of the obligations of the network operator under subregulation (1), relating to any system of inspection approved by the Director under this regulation.

-commits an offence.

 [Regulation 253 inserted in Gazette 23 Dec 1994 p.
 7126-8; amended in Gazette 31 Oct 2006 p.
-4599.]
+4599; 27 Oct 2009 p.
+4211-12.]

 254. Individual inspection and reporting for electric installation